elephantscale/es-training-new/nifi/slides/NiFi_ExpressionLanguage.md

- NiFi Expression Language
+# NiFi Expression Language

 ---

 ## Introduction

-* A flowfile consists of two main sections
+* A FlowFile consists of two main sections
   * The data or content of the file
   * The meta-data or attributes of the flowfile
 * Attributes are key-value pairs